 references) of their presentation, which should include a clear, concise description of:

-The already submitted abstract number, along with an identical title and author list
+The topic area and reference number of the already submitted abstract, along with an identical title and author list

 The aim of the research and its relationship to the status of the field